juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

  8. Post-processing spot checks

     <p> Post-processing review of TIFF and JPEG images can be easily accomplished using <b>nomacs</b>, an image viewer that allows metadata to be displayed next to the image.
-To configure nomacs, select <b>Panels</b> from the top menu and then tick <b>File Explorer</b> and <b>Metadata Info</b>.
-This will create 3-panel view that allows you to review TIFF and JPEG images as shown below.</p>
+Nomacs is installed on the Scanning Workstation but you will need to configure nomacs.
+You can do so by selecting <b>Panels</b> from the top menu and then tick <b>File Explorer</b> and <b>Metadata Info</b> options.
+This will create a 3-panel view that allows you to review TIFF and JPEG images as shown below.</p>

     ![menu](nomacs-panels.png)